 The only tricky part is getting the corn tortillas the right thickness.
 Too thin, and it will be hard to dip in salsa or queso without it breaking into pieces.
 Too thick and it won’t cook right and will be too hard on the outside and too soft inside.
 It should have uniform crispiness, so it needs to “right” thickness.
+The same goes for hard taco shells and for use in enchiladas.

 You can use the corn tortilla recipe already linked to or buy corn tortillas at the store(why would you do such a monstrous thing?).
 Well, the reason to buy at the store is that it is likely the correct thickness, but look around and compare the different brands.